 “A man who does not plan long ahead will find trouble at his door.”

-Every artist will have different jobs that will need to get done.
-You will need to sit down and define what needs to get done for your art business.
+Take some time to sit down and define what needs to get done for your art business.

 - Create art

 - Ordering Supplies